Daikon-Sun/VFX2017/hw1/README.md

 ...
 ```
 The first line contains a number N: the total sampled points.
-The following N lines show the x and y coordinate seperated by a space.
+The following N lines show the x and y coordinates seperated by a space.
 ### Descriptions of all hyper-parameters:
 - mml (mtb_max_level): The maximum level of image pyramid while aligning images using
   the median threshold bitmap (MTB).